lucasmoten/runthenumbers/README.md

   If you have a [blockclock mini](https://blockclockmini.com/) on your network, you can enable pushing results of running the numbers.

-  For the BLOCKCLOCK variable, a value of 1 will enable this feature.
+  For the BLOCKCLOCK variable, a value of 1 or higher will enable this feature.
+This also acts as an "N'th" block for how often results should be sent to the blockclock.
+I recommend a value of 5 or higher.

   Give the IP address of your blockclock mini for the BLOCKCLOCKADDR variable.